l31g/coral/docs/final/markdown.md

 ### Functions, Variables, and Control Flow in CORaL ###

 The next program we present will show off many aspects of "bare bones" CORaL that will teach the programmer how to define and implement function of his or her own creation.
-Specifically, we will create a function that takes as input an array of numbers, and computes and prints out the square of each.
-For example, if the input was the array `{1,2,3,4,5}` then the output would read as follows
+Specifically, we will create a function that takes as input two numbers, the base and exponent, and computes and prints out the result.
+For example, if the input was `(2,3)` then the output would read as follows

-	The square value of 1 is 1
-	The square value of 2 is 4
-	The square value of 3 is 9
+	The result of 2 ^ 3 is 8
-	The square value of 4 is 16
-	The square value of 5 is 25

 An understanding of the source code for this program will enable the user to do almost anything with the offline version of CORaL.
 Here we introduce functions, variables, arrays, loops, string formatting, and commenting.

+	void printExp(int b, int e)
+	{
+		int result = b**e;
+		printf("The result of " + base " ^ " + exp +
+				" is " + result);
+	}

 	int main()
 	{
-		int[] numbers = {1, 2, 3, 4, 5};
+		int base = 2;
+		int exp = 3;
-		// Call the square function with the array we defined printSquare(numbers);
+		// Call the exponentiation function
+		printExp(base, exp);
 		return 0;
 	}

-	void printSquares(int[] someNums)
-	{
-		/* Here we use a for loop to iterate over the array */ for (int i = 0; i < someNums.length(); i++)
-		{
-			int squared = someNums[i]**2;
-			printf("The square value of %d is %d\n", i, squared);
-		}
-	}
 The general structure and implementation of this program should still be familiar to C and Java programmers, but there are some subtle differences.
 As in C, the lines that begin with either `//` or `/*` are comments, and ignored by the compiler.
 Comments beginning with `//` extend to the end of the current line; comments beginning with `/*` extend until the `*/` and can stretch over multiple lines.

 You will again observe that our first function is the `main()` function.
 This time, however, we have prefaced the declaration with `int`.
-This means that the return value of the function is going to be an `int`, which is a datatype in CORaL.
+This means that the return value of the function is going to be an `int`, which is a data type in CORaL.
 It is customary (as it is in C) to return 0 at the end of a successfully run `main` function, and return a nonzero value in the event of an error.

-Unlike our "Hello, world" program, the `main` function here includes a call to a separate, user-defined function called `printSquares`.
+Unlike our "Hello, world" program, the `main` function here includes a call to a separate, user-defined function called `printExp`.
 This is where the differences from C begin to arise.
 CORaL has shed the bulky notion of header files, and does not require the user to provide prototypes for functions.
 Instead, the CORaL compiler finds functions not defined in the included libraries, and looks for them elsewhere in the code (assuming the programmer did the due diligence of implementing them).
-In our case, the definition of `printSquares` follows the statement in `main`  at which it is called, but the compiler can still find it at compile time.
-As with `printf`, the `printSquares` function is called by simply typing the name and providing arguments with parentheses.
+In our case, the definition of `printExp` precedes the statement in `main`  at which it is called, so that the compiler can still find it at compile time.
+As with `printf`, the `printExp` function is called by simply typing the name and providing arguments with parentheses.

 This program has also introduced us to our first variables.
 This program uses `int` values to hold the values of numbers and their squares, and then prints them using the `printf` function.
 The program also uses arrays, but we'll get to those in a moment.
-Other datatypes supported by CORaL include 'float', 'string', 'void', and 'Table'.
+Other datatypes supported by CORaL include `float`, `string`, `void`, and `Table`.

-**FIX STUFF ABOUT PRINTING**

 Control flow in CORaL is similar to that of most other high-level languages.
-Asisde from the `for` statement demonstrated in the above program, CORaL also accepts
+CORaL accepts the following control flow

+	for(expr; condition; expr) {
+	}

 	while (condition) {
 	// do something
 	}